freeflowuniverse/crystallib/manual/3script/3script.md

   - format: $domain.$macroname
   - there are html and wiki macro's
   - they produce wiki or html
-  - if wiki once parsing 3script it will replace the macro with the wiki output, this happens recursive
+  - if wiki once parsing heroscript it will replace the macro with the wiki output, this happens recursive
   - if html, only relevant for when creating html pages
   - domain is optional, if not mentioned then is core.  which is our default